grid-line

 With companies already having increased employee wages dramatically over the past few years, many companies are reaching the upper limit of how far they can increase their labor expense (which is typically the largest expense in a business).

-Shorter Hours Instead of Higher Pay
+Shorter Hours Instead Of Higher Pay

 With labor budgets already being strained, a growing number of employers are looking to alternative strategies for attracting high-quality employees.
 In particular, an increasing number are offering shorter work weeks instead of higher pay.